Alexnll/Shell_Programming/readme.md

 # Shell Scripting Learning
 ## 1. Intruduction
-Linux operation system needed
+Linux operation system needed.
 #### What is shell?
 Unix shell program interprets (not compile) user commands which are either directly entered by the user or which can be read from a file called the shell script or shell program.

 #### bash shell scripting
+bash: bourne-again shell
-￥￥ctrl+alt+T￥￥: open terminal
+- **ctrl+alt+T**: open terminal
+- cat /etc/shells: serach shell types
-serach shell types: cat /etc/shells bash-bourne-again shell know where bash are located: which bash clear screen: clear
+- which bash: know where bash are located
+- clear: clear screen

 ##### hello.sh for shell's hello world
-touch hello.sh: create file
+- touch hello.sh: create file
-ls -al: check the files' state
+- ls -al: check the files' state

-\#! /usr/bin/bash (the location of bash):  help the interpreter to know that this is a bash shell echo "Hello world"
+- \#! /usr/bin/bash (the location of bash):  help the interpreter to know that this is a bash shell
-echo: use to print
+- echo "Hello world": use to print

-./hello.sh in the terminal
-**problem**: when using touch to create a file, it has only read and write permission but not execute permission chmod +x hello.sh: change the permission, add x
+./hello.sh in the terminal to run the file **problem**: when using touch to create a file, it has only read and write permission but not execute permission
+- chmod +x hello.sh: change the permission, add x
 ## 2. Variables and Comments
 #### comment
 \# + word: will not be executed